emqx/emqx-docs/en_US/mqtt/mqtt-retained-messages.md

 Only one retained message can exist under each topic, if you want to flag another message as `Retained`, the existing message will be replaced by the new message.

-For example, use MQTT X CLI to publish a `Retained` message to topic `a/b/c`:
+For example, use MQTTX CLI to publish a `Retained` message to topic `a/b/c`:

 ```bash
 mqttx pub -r -q 1 -t a/b/c -m 'hello'